HarshKapadia2/networking/homa.md

 ### SRPT

--   Homa uses Shortest Remaining Processing Time (SRPT) Scheduling rather than Fair Scheduling.
+-   Homa uses Shortest Remaining Processing Time (SRPT) Scheduling rather than [TCP's Fair Scheduling](#fair-scheduling).
 -   Homa uses SRPT Scheduling (a type of Run-to-Completion Scheduling) to queue messages to send and receive.
 It is best if both, the receiver and the sender, use SRPT, as it prevents short messages from starving behind long messages in queues on both ends.
 -   Homa makes use of priority queues in modern switches and queues shorter messages through the priority queues, so that they don't get starved by long messages.
 This helps reduce the 'latency vs bandwidth' optimization problem.
     -   Priority is divided into two groups, the highest levels are for unscheduled packets and the lower levels are for scheduled packets.
 In each group, the highest priorities are for the shorter messages.